 I’m a PhD student at the University of Strathclyde (Glasgow, UK), where I study representations of gender in the Early Modern London plays as part of the Mellon-Funded Visualizing English Print 1470-1800 project between Strathclyde, UW-Madison and the Folger Shakespeare Library.
-You can read more about our research on our blog.
+You can read more about our research on our blog or visit our project website.

-My PhD is about the creation and implementation of a text analysis tool called Genderscope, which applies a universal metric of gendered terms to a given corpus.
+I have done work towards the creation and implementation of a text analysis tool called Genderscope, which will apply a set of features derived from collocational relationships for gender-specific nouns to any given corpus.
 It is based around the framework of a rhetorical analysis software developed at Carnegie Mellon University by David Kaufer and Suguru Ishizaki called Docuscope.

 I co-teach a digital humanities course called Textlab, which is part of Strathclyde’s Vertically Integrated Projects Initiative.
 In the past I have taught First-Year English (2011-2012) and Literature, Criticism and Theory (2012-2013, 2013-2014).